egg1/Client-/README.md

 Skillset-Visualization--
 ========================
 Welcome to a Visualization of my diverse Skillset.
-There is a graphic png file to quickly attune you as to how all the skills are connected and the grouping for all the skillset Some of the Skills Visualized are
+There is a graphic file to quickly attune you as to how all my skills are interconnected and the grouping for all the skillset This particular Portfolio also makes reference to parent and child elements concepts using javascript, css and then html.
+Also this work illustrates having a base template where branches are created from.

+Please Check for Master/Branch Commits of My Work Under these Categories

 Infographics
 Graphics
 Video Production
 WireFraming
 Usability
 Databases
-Web Scripting/Styling
+<b> Web Scripting/Styling </b>
-This particular Portfolio provides the ability to make reference to parent child elements in javascript, css and then html This is very important in xml and especially object oriented programming concepts